Graphegon/CoinBLAS/README.md

 Repeated multiplications traverse the graph in a [Breadth First Search](https://en.wikipedia.org/wiki/Breadth-first_search).

-Adjacency matrices however can only encode simple directed and undirected graphs between similar kinds of things.
+Adjacency matrices can represent simple directed and undirected graphs between identical kinds of things.
 The bitcoin graph however is a many to many combinations of inputs and outputs to transactions, the inputs being the outputs of previous transactions.
-Insead, a Bitcoin hypergraph can be constructed using two [Incidence Matrices](https://en.wikipedia.org/wiki/Incidence_matrix)
+Bitcoin is actually a [Hypergraph] and can be constructed using two [Incidence Matrices](https://en.wikipedia.org/wiki/Incidence_matrix)

 ![Projecting Adjacency from Incidence Matrices](./docs/Incidence.png)

-Incidence however now requires two steps to get from sender to recevier, but no worries, to recover Adjacency, Incidence matrices can be *projected* to an adjacency matrix using, you guessed it, Matrix
+Incidence however now requires two steps to get from one node to another, but no worries, to recover Adjacency, Incidence matrices can be *projected* to an adjacency matrix using, you guessed it, Matrix
 Multiplication: